-In 2000, the VHS acquired the old Spaulding School in Barre, which was been renovated to house the library, Vermont Heritage Galleries, collections, and administrative offices.
+In 2000, the VHS acquired the old Spaulding School in Barre, which we renovated to house our library, galleries, collections storage, and administrative offices.
 In July 2002 the VHS's library opened to the public on the second floor of the newly named Vermont History Center.
 In November 2007 the library was named the Howard and Alba Leahy Library.

 The Leahy Library of the Vermont Historical Society, open to the public four days a week, is a center for individualized research and discovery.
 The curious researcher will find a variety of resources documenting the history and people of Vermont, including a collection of books and pamphlets dating from the 1770s to the present.
 The voices, ideas and commerce of the past are preserved here in unique letters, diaries, ledgers and scrapbooks.
 Some of Vermont's earliest maps and planning documents are available here.
 Extensive photograph and broadside collections create a visual record of the state's past.

 With a special interest in family history, the library has the largest printed genealogical collection in the state.
 This is the place for genealogists, researchers and students to leave the present behind and explore Vermont's rich heritage.

 Contact and location

 Telephone: (802) 479-8509 (during library hours)